 A lipoma or fat deposit is a slow-developing growth of fat this is usually located beneath the skin and above the muscle.
 Lipomas are typically easy to identify as the deposits move easily with light finger pressure and feel “doughy” or pliable to the touch.
 A lipoma is not cancerous and is usually harmless; however, some deposits may be painful or continue to grow.
 They can also be cosmetically discouraging to those who are plagued with them.
 While some people have just a few lipomas, others have dozens or even hundreds of them.

 The exact cause of lipomas is unknown; however, obesity is not the root cause of the deposits.
 Lipomas do typically tend to run in families, however, so the cause likely has genetic underpinnings.
-Our readers have share with us some natural remedies for lipomas and important dietary changes that have caused their lipomas to shrink or disappear altogether.

 Home Remedies for Lipomas

-Apple Cider Vinegar
+1. Apple Cider Vinegar

 Natural Topical Treatments for Lipomas

 Castor oil is useful in removing a variety of growths from the body.
 Massage castor oil onto the areas of the lipomas before bed.
 Castor oil is greasy so use old pajamas and sheets when you use this treatment.

 DMSO (dimethyl sulfoxide) is another natural topical treatment for lipomas.
 Apply DMSO to clean skin with clean hands.
 DMSO is a solvent.
 Avoid chemicals in clothing and on your skin when you are using DMSO as the DMSO can "carry" the chemicals into your body.